kubernetes-sigs/gateway-api/geps/gep-4152/index.md

 ## TLDR

-The ability for the `BackendTLSPolicy` to skip TLS verification or to validate certificates based on their fingerprint or public key hash.
+The ability for the `BackendTLSPolicy` to skip TLS verification or to trust specific backend certificates.

 ## Motivation